pcardotatgit/XDR_Workflows_and_Stuffs/1-Create_a_Webex_Team_Bot_Target/readme.md

 # Create a New Target

 Because of the fact that as human we interact with Webex thanks to https connections then create an HTTP endpoint.
-Name id **Webex_Team_Room_Target** for example.
+Name id **Webex_Alert_Target** for example.

 - Target type : **HTTP Endpoint**
 - NO ACCOUNT KEY : **TRUE**